tjay1760/The-coding-challenge/progess.md

 carrying can also help one create higher order functions
 ### Day 12
 In javascript classes are basically syntatic sugar for prototype inheritance
+### Day 13
+functional Progreamming
+includes
+--> Isolated functions (dont depend on program state including global variables) --> the the otput is always the same with the same input --> fxns with limited effects (any changes to the state of the progrgam are careflly controlled) first class fxns --> fxs that can be assigned to avariable passed to athoer fxns and returned higher order fxns --> fxns that can taek params lambdas --> fxns that can be passed to other fxns and returned from them